 If you are looking for the Railway Museum, and it is a little tricky to find, then look for this rather impressive building (a technical college) and it is directly opposite it”.

-When I was checking up on this Museum prior to publishing this post I discovered that less than a year later I visited Sri Lankan Railways opened a new Railway Museum in Kudagawanna in Kandy Province.
+When I was checking up on this Museum prior to publishing this post I discovered that less than a year after I visited Sri Lankan Railways opened a new Railway Museum in Kudagawanna in Kandy Province.
 I do hope they have raised their game.

 I was rather taken with the unusual look of the Maradana College of Technology which was built as the Government Technical College in 1893.
 In 1906 it became the Ceylon Technical College.
 In 1921 it formed an association with the University of London, one of the many campuses of which (Queen Mary) is just up the road from me.
 You may remember what I wrote in the previous post about the value put upon British education in Sri Lanka and apparently it goes back some way.